kvshvlin/yourmailproject/join.md

 **You create, we distribute**.

-Once you finish creating your handmade illustrated postcards, send it to us.
+Once you finish creating your handmade illustrated postcards, send them to us.
 When your part ends, is when our has begun!

 - We will collect your handmade illustrated postcards, and photograph it.
 - We will showcase it on Instagram, also tag you for exposure and publicity.